lxc/incus/doc/howto/network_bridge_resolved.md

     sudo systemctl daemon-reload
     sudo systemctl enable --now lxd-dns-<network_bridge>

-If the respective bridge already exists (because LXD is already running), you can use the following command to check that the new service has started:
+If the respective bridge already exists (because Incus is already running), you can use the following command to check that the new service has started:

     sudo systemctl status lxd-dns-<network_bridge>.service